 Outpatient Treatment Programs

 Standard outpatient treatment is once or twice a week.
-Standard outpatient or OP is the lowest level of care we offer aside from transitional living.
+Standard outpatient (OP) is the lowest level of care we offer aside from transitional living.
 OP allows those who have gone through a continuum of care the ability to attend individual or group therapy whenever needed.

 Sessions are usually once or twice a week.
 This provides an extremely flexible schedule to those who have returned to and built a life without drugs.
 Clients are able to live at home while attending therapy.
 This encourages stability while returning to life’s responsibilities.

-While transitional or sober living is not a level of care, it is vital enough to the recovery process to be mentioned here.
-Sober living is when clients live in an accountable and sober residence affiliated with a treatment program.
+While transitional or sober living is not a level of care, it is vital enough within the recovery process to be mentioned.
+Sober living includes clients who live in an accountable and sober residence affiliated with a treatment program.

 Most treatment programs offer sober living while patients attend outpatient levels of care like PHP or IOP.
-We offer sober living residences to anyone in our outpatient programs, and even sometime afterwards.
+We offer sober living residences to anyone in our outpatient programs, and even sometime afterward.

 Sober living encourages stability in an affordable and comfortable environment.
 Those in sober living can still take advantage of treatment options whenever needed.
-They can also continue to live with their sober support network they built throughout the treatment process.
+They can also continue to live with a sober support network built during the treatment process.

 Looking for a treatment program can be difficult.
 It is always better for you or a loved one to select a program that offers multiple levels of care.
 The ability to transition through levels of care is beneficial and proven to help success rates.

 The benefits of continuing care at one facility include building strong relationships, continuing care under the same medical staff, and comfortability.
-Meeting the same therapist, medical staff, and peers builds trust and ensures a higher quality of care.
+Meeting with the same therapist, medical staff, and peer group builds trust and ensures a higher quality of care.

-We have professional staff standing by to help guide you through this process.
-We are available 24/7.
-Call us today at (800)817-1247
+Available any time of day or night, we have professional drug rehab staff standing by to help guide you through this process.
+Call us today.

 Let’s get you or a loved one help with a few simple steps.